maelfabien/maelfabien.github.io/_pages/projects.md

 sidebar:
     nav: sidebar-sample
 ---

-# Big Data : A Cassandra DB for geo-political data (GDELT)

 The GDELT Project monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, themes, sources, emotions, counts, quotes ...in the entire world.
 With new files uploaded every 15 minutes, GDELT data bases contain more than 500 Gb of zipped data for the single year 2018.